 - re-inventing how we design, produce and sell products;

 - re-thinking how we use and consume products; and

 - re-defining what is possible through re-use and recycling.

-Danish Fashion Institute (DAFI) is a network organisation established for and by the Danish fashion industry in 2005.
-Besides working to push Danish fashion forward and organising Copenhagen Fashion Week twice a year, DAFI has since 2008 been a pioneer within the field of sustainability.
-Every other year, DAFI organizes the renowned international Copenhagen Fashion Summit that gathers industry professionals, politicians, experts, and NGO’s from across the globe to discuss visions and challenges for a sustainable fashion industry.
+The Danish Fashion Institute (DAFI) is a network organisation established for, and by, the Danish fashion industry in 2005.
+Besides working to push Danish fashion forward, DAFI has been a pioneer within the field of sustainability since 2008.
+DAFI organises the renowned international Copenhagen Fashion Summit which gathers industry professionals, politicians, experts, and NGO’s from across the globe to discuss visions and challenges for a sustainable fashion industry.

-The London Waste and Recycling Board (LWARB), chaired by Richard Tracey AM, working in conjunction with the Mayor of London and London Councils, has a remit to improve waste management in the capital.
+The London Waste and Recycling Board (LWARB), chaired by Dr Liz Goodwin OBE, works in conjunction with the Mayor of London and London Councils and has a remit to improve waste management in the capital.
 LWARB brings together London’s waste stakeholders and a range of partners to transform the management of waste in London.

 LWARB works with London’s waste authorities and businesses to promote and encourage:

 - an increase in the proportion of waste that is re-used or recycled; and

 - the use of methods of collection, treatment and disposal of waste that are more beneficial to the environment in London.

 Rijkswaterstaat is the executive agency of the Dutch Ministry of Infrastructure and Environment, working towards a sustainable environment; developing and implementing policies for sustainable waste management and resource efficiency.